AlessandroBarbiero/Smart-bracelets/README.md

 ## Description

 In this work, we designed, implemented and tested a software prototype for smart bracelets.
-These braceletes are worn by a child and her/his parent to keep track of the child's position and trigger alerts when a child goes too far.
+These braceletes are worn by a child and her/his parent to keep track of the child's position and trigger alerts when a child goes too far or falls.

 ## Prerequisities